Contractions of subcurves of families of log curves: Introduction

+This construction is elegant, but there is a frustrating point: in general, $\pi_*$ does not commute with base change, so one cannot see the image of an individual curve $C$ by computing $\mathrm{Proj} \bigoplus_k \Gamma(C, \mathcal{L}|_C)$.
+Unless you get lucky, it is necessary to first compute a sufficiently nice smoothing family of $C$, compute the contraction of this family, and then restrict back to $C$.

+Our goal in this paper is to construct a contraction for families of log curves so that the construction of the contraction commutes with base change.
+Our construction will be capable of contracting multiple subcurves of any genus inside of a family of any genus.
+The singularities that result include the elliptic Gorenstein singularities, but others occur as well.

-The move that makes this possible is a log geometric encoding of the contraction data in what we will call a \emph{mesa curve} (Definition \ref{def:mesa_curve}, below).
-A mesa curve consists of a log curve $\pi : C \to S$ of any genus and a section $\ol{\lambda}$ of the characteristic sheaf of $C$ having a prescribed ``shape."
-This section determines a family of subcurves $E$ of $C$, which may consist of several connected subcurves of any genus.
-There is also a cohomological condition on $\ol{\lambda}$, namely $H^1(E, \mathscr{O}_E(-\ol{\lambda})) = 0$, which is automatic when $E$ is a disjoint union of genus one curves and $\ol{\lambda}$ is ``small" (Lemma \ref{lem:acyclicity_automatic_in_old_situation}).
-Our main theorem is that mesa curves admit a contraction map to a flat family of singular curves compatibly with base change.
+The move that makes this possible is a log geometric encoding of the contraction data in what we will call a \emph{mesa curve}, consisting of a log curve $\pi : C \to S$ of any genus and a section $\ol{\lambda}$ of the characteristic sheaf of $C$ which we call a mesa.
+We give a formal definition below in Definition \ref{def:mesa_curve}, and only sketch its flavor here.

+A log curve $C$ has an underlying pointed nodal curve (see Section \ref{sec:logcurves} below).
+Recall that the dual graph of a pointed nodal curve $C$ has a vertex for each component, an edge for each node, and a ``leg" or ``half-edge" for each marked point of $C$.
+A log curve $C$ carries additional information that we use as a ``length" for each edge of its dual graph.
+We call the dual graph together with these lengths the tropicalization of $C$.
+The datum $\ol{\lambda}$ is identified with a piecewise linear function on the tropicalization of $C$, see Figure \ref{fig:mesa_example_early}.